robertfoss/memcpy.io/content/2015-07-30_user_friendly_setup_of_ESP8266_gadgets.md

  * Submit credentials of your local WiFi.
  * The ESP reboots and connects to your local WiFi.

 ## What is this magic!
-How could a bare mortal like me summon features like this?!
+How could a mere mortal like me summon features like this?!
 Let me tell you..

 By default DNS is not announced in the DHCP offer message, because a DNS server does not ship with NodeMCU.